josdejong/mathjs/docs/expressions/expression_trees.md

 Each `Node` has the following properties:

+-   `comment: string`

+    A string holding a comment if there was any in the expression, or else the string will be empty string.
+A comment can be attached to the root node of an expression or to each of the childs nodes of a `BlockNode`.

 -   `isNode: true`

     Is defined with value `true` on Nodes.
 Additionally, each type of node